UGURSELIMOZEN/IBMDataScienceProfessionalCertificate/Course Certificates/Readme.txt

-This file includes all certificates of IBM_Data_Science_Professional_Certificate .
+This file includes all certificates of IBM_Data_Science_Professional_Certificate program.